daemontus/artifact_cav2021/README.md

 The first three runs should be relatively fast, finishing in several minutes.
 The last run is the slowest algorithm and can take up to an hour to complete all benchmarks.
 If you do not have enough time, you can also replace `1m` with `30s`, or even a smaller value, but keep in mind that then your data will be cut off at that timepoint.

+> If you have enough CPU cores available, feel free to run the commands in different terminals so that all four experiments can run concurrently.

 #### Random benchmarks

 Similarly, you can compute the (smaller) random benchmarks using these commands: